 After the funeral, visit the survivor or family of the deceased.
 Whether you bring flowers or a meal, it doesn’t matter, as long as you offer your personal condolences and a listening ear.
 You shouldn’t stay long, but you can sit down and have a short conversation.

-Make sure you keep your thoughts about the deceased positive and resist the urge to say anything that doesn’t come across angry or hurtful.
+Make sure you keep your thoughts about the deceased positive and resist the urge to say anything that can be interpreted as angry or hurtful.
 In order to avoid triggers that might add to the grief, filter your speech.
 The family already has enough to deal with, and they don’t need negativity right after the funeral.

 Offer Professional Help